tinybitt-io/kurtosis.fit/index.md

 ![](public/kurtosis.png)

-## Central Idea - What had work vs what makes sense
+## Central Idea - What had worked vs what makes sense

 we live in a complex system with hard-to-see causal links, and an intricate web of interdependence.